DragonsInn/BIRD3-legacy/README.md

 - MySql >= 5.5
 - Nodejs >= v4.0.0
     * npm >= 3 is recommended.
+    * WebPack does not seem to like the 4.x.x branch actually.
+Might try out 5.x.x versions if it causes issues.
 - PHP >= 5.5.4
     * Composer
     * Native extensions:
         - pcntl (Install from php source)
         - [hprose](https://github.com/hprose/hprose-pecl)

+## Dependencies, when you only want to run an assets build (WebPack)
+- Node >= v4.0.0
+- NPM >= 3.5.0 (use `npm -g i npm` to update to latest)
+- Bower

 ### Note
 BIRD3 is divided in various parts.
 Read more in the "Structure" section!
 You do not need the whole thing to only run a specific task.